 Are typically only found on individually produced custom-designed instruments.

-In order to convert string vibrations into actual sound exiting an amplifier…
+In order to convert string vibrations into an actual sound exiting the ampl…

-- Single-coils – typically have a thinner, brighter sound, with more noise, and a lower output.
+- Single-coils – have a thinner, brighter sound, with more noise, and a lower output.

-- Humbuckers – typically have less noise, with a warmer, rounder sound, and higher output.
+- Humbuckers – have less noise, with a warmer, rounder sound, and higher output.

-On the Fender Precision Bass, a pickup design known as “split-coil” humbuckers is used, which essentially offers the “best-of-both-worlds” between single-coils and humbuckers.
+On the Fender Precision Bass, a pickup design known as “split-coil” humbuckers is used, which essentially offers the best-of-both-worlds between the two.

 As you gain more experienced with bass playing…you may or may not one day want to experiment with different pickup options to find your own “signature” sound.

 Passive vs Active Electronics: Which is Better and Why?